Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Experiments

 \subsection{Efficiency Analysis}

-As shown in Figure~\ref{fig:eff_ana}, we present the trends of throughput and TFLOPs changes after applying FiCoCo in the LLaVA-NeXT and LLaVA-1.5 architectures.
-The results indicate that after introducing \textit{FiCoCo} into the LLaVA-NeXT architecture, when TFLOPs decrease by 93.2\%, the throughput of \textit{FiCoCo-V} and \textit{FiCoCo-L} increases by $2.08 \times$ and $1.71 \times$, respectively.
-Meanwhile, when FiCoCo is introduced into the LLaVA architecture, with a TFLOPs reduction of 82.4\%, the throughput of \textit{FiCoCo-V} and \textit{FiCoCo-L} increases by $1.43 \times$ and $1.29 \times$, respectively.
-These results demonstrate that \textit{FiCoCo} can significantly reduce computational overhead while effectively improving throughput.
+As shown in Table~\ref{tab:grouped_tflops_throughput}, we present the trends of throughput and TFLOPs changes after applying \textit{FiCoCo} in the LLaVA-NeXT and LLaVA-1.5 architectures.
+Introducing \textit{FiCoCo} into LLaVA-NeXT reduces TFLOPs by 93.2\%, increasing throughput by $2.08\times$ (\textit{FiCoCo-V}) and $1.71\times$ (\textit{FiCoCo-L}).
+In LLaVA, a TFLOPs reduction of 82.4\% yields throughput gains of $1.43\times$ and $1.29\times$, respectively.
+These results highlight \textit{FiCoCo}’s ability to substantially lower computational overhead while enhancing throughput.